Skip to content

 When is the best time to landscape in Lexington?

-Fall (September-October) is the best planting season — roots establish through our mild winter with less transplant shock.
+Fall (September through November) is the best planting season — roots establish through our mild winter with less transplant shock.
 Spring (March-April) is second best.
 Hardscaping can be done year-round.
+Avoid planting in mid-June through mid-August.

 What plants grow best in Lexington SC?

-Zone 8a proven performers: Encore Azaleas, Loropetalum, Crape Myrtles, Muhly Grass, Knockout Roses, and Japanese Maples.
-All selected for our clay soil, humidity, and heat.
+Zone 8a proven performers: Encore Azaleas (rebloom fall), Loropetalum, Crape Myrtles, Muhly Grass, Knockout Roses, Oakleaf Hydrangeas, and Japanese Maples.
+All selected for our clay soil, humidity, and Zone 8a heat.
+We avoid Bradford Pears — they’re invasive in SC.

 Related articles